Samjean2020/applied_statistics24_25/README.md

 * Note that both programs, tasks.ipynb and project.ipynb are written under Windows OS (Operation Systems); in which relevant commands are required for the OS functionality.
 * Download the dataset PlantGrowth R csv file or their URL: PlantGrowth function - RDocumentation for data manipulation, analysis and visualisation, using Pandas DataFrame() function.
 * Use the dataset provided on the assessment description for Task 3: t-Test Calculation for Patients Resting Heart Beat rates before and after embarking on a two-week exercise program, data manipulation, analysis and data visualization using Pandas for DataFrame and sciPy-stats for t-Tests and ANOVA computations and operations.
 Matplolib.pyplot has been used for several plotting within both notebooks.
-* Regarding images included in both Jupiter Notebooks, they are available online and from the lecture notes.

 ## Credits
 I have used extensive online sources to build-up this repository.
 References included on each Jupiter Notebook are useful and can be consulted if there is a need to go further on Applied Statistics, particularly with SciPy-Stats on performing t-tests and ANOVA.
 I have also used Laerd Statistics (SPSS) for Assumptions.
 Their link address is: https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php.
 You can also access SPSS Statistics Tutorials and Statistical Guides via the following link: https://statistics.laerd.com/.

 ## Conclusion and lessons learned
 tasks.ipynb and project.ipynb are both programs included in this repository for Applied Statistics Assessment.
 They are written in Python Programming Language.
 I have included a requirements.txt file on how to run both Notebooks.
-As lessons learned, I have deepened my understanding on how to perform t-Tests and ANOVA on datasets and probability error I and error II, from the Lady Tasting Tea experiment (altered) in performing permutations and Combinations, and furthermore.
+As lessons learned, I have deepened my understanding on how to perform t-Tests and ANOVA on datasets and probability error I and error II, from the Lady Testing Tea experiment (altered) in performing permutations and Combinations, and furthermore.

 # End.